“Teaching kids to count is fine, but teaching them what counts is best.” – Bob Talbert

 What you’ll need:

 - Peace Day templates.

-Download and print out our Peace Day template on colored paper.
-Place students in small groups so that they can share a variety of colors to cover their Peace Day paper plate wreath.
+Download and print out our Peace Day template on coloured paper.
+Place students in small groups so that they can share a variety of colours to cover their Peace Day paper plate wreath.